What is 'sqsh'?

 Among the many virtues of sqsh are:

 Even better, sqsh is free.
-It's an open-source product that was originally designed and developed by Scott Gray (Scott rightly received the ISUG award for his work a few years ago).
-In 2004, support has been taken over by Michael Peppler (another ISUG award winner). sqsh can be downloaded from www.sqsh.org, though you'll find only older versions of sqsh here: the project has been moved to Sourceforge now.
+It's an open-source tool product originally designed and developed by Scott Gray (who received the ISUG award for his work a few years ago).
+In 2004, support has been taken over by Michael Peppler (another ISUG award winner).
+Today it's being maintained and supported by Martin Wesdorp.

 - interactive redirection of query results to an OS file

 - using the semicolon as a batch-terminator instead of 'go'

 - defining your own sqsh commands, which can include things like programmable loops and expand to customised SQL

 sqsh can be downloaded from http://sourceforge.net/projects/sqsh.
 NB: the old site www.sqsh.org is no longer related to 'sqsh' (as you'll see when you visit)

 A productivity-boosting 'sqsh' trick: dynamically reconnecting your session